 If you still need help locating your advisor please contact the Advisement Resource Career Center (ARC) located on the 2nd level of D.P.
-Culp Center, 423-439-8650 for additional information.

-Students who are interested in the Bachelors Online Degree Completion Program for Radiography, Respiratory or Allied Health Leadership should contact Kay Benincasa in the Department of Allied Health for advisement at 423-547-4903 or by email benincas@etsu.edu.
+Culp Center, 423-439-8650 for additional information or by emailing arc@etsu.edu Students who are interested in the Bachelors Online Degree Completion Program for Radiography, Respiratory or Allied Health Leadership should contact Kay Benincasa in the Department of Allied Health for advisement at 423-547-4903 or by email benincas@etsu.edu.
 The online degree program is designed for healthcare providers who currently hold an Associate of Applied Science (A.A.S.) degree, or who are licensed, license eligible, or have completed a certificate program in a health related field.